aleesham/codecamp-notes/Exam1Review.md

     * `range(5)` is the list `[0,1,2,3,4]`
     * `range(2,15,3)` is the list `[2,5,8,11,14]`
     * `range(10,4,-2)` is the list `[10,8,6]`
-* Use the range function within a list definition:
+* Use the range function within a loop definition:
 * Create turtle objects:
 * Use common turtle methods including left, forward: